typefacedesign/document-driven-typedesign/ux/userjourneys.md

 * Chris wants to ignore a Question, because it doesn't make sense for the given font
 * Chris clicks "Ignore Question"
+* Chris is asked to confirm this, and reminded that it means this question will no longer effect the completion percentage
+* This question will no longer effect the completion percentage
 * Chris is taken to the next question
-* This question doesn't effect the completion percentage

 ### Ignoring a Section

 * Chris wants to ignore a Section, because it doesn't make sense for the given font
 * Chris clicks "Ignore Section"
+* Chris is asked to confirm this, and reminded that it means this section will no longer effect the completion percentage
+* This section doesn't effect the completion percentage
 * Chris is taken to the next unanswered question in the next section
-* This section doesn't effect the completion percentage

 ### Continuing a Test